 7 days

-From this data, we can say that the Emma takes 40% longer to off-gas than average.
-That being said, I will say that by the end of day 2, the odor was notably reduced.
+While the length of off-gassing was similar to average, I will say that by the end of day 2, the odor was notably reduced.

 Company